-- St. Paul Avenue/Montreal Avenue Construct a traffic signal or single-lane roundabout. - o Timeline: Based on the development timeline assumptions, improvements are expected to be needed in the next five (5) years. - Ford Parkway/Cleveland Avenue Monitor the intersection and consider restricting parking to provide an approximately 150-foot southbound right-turn lane.
-In addition, consider extending the eastbound left-turn lane. - o Timeline: Could be implemented now, or in the next five (5) to 10 years. - Ford Parkway/Cretin Avenue Monitor the intersection and consider restricting on-street parking and restriping Cretin Avenue, north of Ford Parkway, to provide additional southbound storage.
-In addition, consider extending the westbound left-turn lane. - o Timeline: Could be implemented now, or in the next five (5) to 10 years. - o Note the westbound left-turn lane was extended in 2021, however, the stop bar/crosswalk was also shifted east, limiting the amount of additional vehicular storage provided.
+- St. Paul Avenue/Montreal Avenue Construct a traffic signal or single-lane roundabout. - Timeline: Based on the development timeline assumptions, improvements are expected to be needed in the next five (5) years. - Ford Parkway/Cleveland Avenue Monitor the intersection and consider restricting parking to provide an approximately 150-foot southbound right-turn lane.
+In addition, consider extending the eastbound left-turn lane. - Timeline: Could be implemented now, or in the next five (5) to 10 years. - Note Ramsey County is planning to resurface and restripe Cleveland Avenue from Ford Parkway to Randolph Avenue in 2023.
+The improvement considerations could be considered as part of the resurfacing project. - Ford Parkway/Cretin Avenue Monitor the intersection and consider restricting on-street parking and restriping Cretin Avenue, north of Ford Parkway, to provide additional southbound storage.
+In addition, consider extending the westbound left-turn lane. - Timeline: Could be implemented now, or in the next five (5) to 10 years. - Note the westbound left-turn lane was extended in 2021, however, the stop bar/crosswalk was also shifted east, limiting the amount of additional vehicular storage provided.